joakimthorell/KvittoSkanner/README.md

 ## Project Description
 This application is created by four first-year students at the Software Engineering program at Chalmers University of Technology as our first object oriented project.

-We’ve created an Android-application for smartphones to easily take care of expenses.
-You take a picture, go through a wizard and within a few clicks you will have archived your receipt.
+We’ve developed an Android-application to easily take care of business expenses.
+You simply take a picture, go through a wizard and within a few clicks you will have archived your receipt.
-You will be able to manage your receipts, add new receipts, edit your already existing receipts and delete receipts.
-There is also a sort function for you to sort your receipts by date and total price and the option to filter by category.
+Users may manage receipts, add new receipts, edit already existing receipts and delete receipts.
+There is also a sort function to sort receipts by date and total price and the option to filter by category, company or employee.
-You can have several companies and manage them in the same way as your receipts.
-Add new, edit and delete.
+You can have several companies and manage them in the same way as your receipts: add new, edit and delete.
-On top of this you can add suppliers for your company, handy if you repeatedly buy certain items at the same place.
+On top of this you can add suppliers for your company.
+This comes in handy if you repeatedly buy certain items at the same place.

 Below is pictures of the GUI.
-The pictures show the three mainpages of the application where you can take care of all the tasks described above.
+The pictures shows three top-level views where you can take care of all the tasks described above.

 <img src="https://cloud.githubusercontent.com/assets/24295005/26526884/752e4a30-4388-11e7-9423-aa0adbda06af.png" width="200"> <img src="https://cloud.githubusercontent.com/assets/24295005/26526887/7ae0400a-4388-11e7-81fe-3cc0efd4d2ae.png" width="200">   <img src="https://cloud.githubusercontent.com/assets/24295005/26526888/7cb38e00-4388-11e7-92f5-e07104804317.png" width="200">

-To add a new company, receipt or supplier the user should press the action button shown below, this button can be found on all the three main pages.
-If more than one option is possible, the action button will convert into an action menu.
+To add a new company, receipt or supplier the user clicks the action button shown below.
+This button can be found in all top-level views.
+If more than one adding option is avaliable, the action button will convert into an action menu.

 ![addbutton](https://cloud.githubusercontent.com/assets/24295005/26530946/e6106286-43df-11e7-9551-74af211983d6.png)

-When using the application for the first time, an intro will take the user through the important information to get started with his/hers bookeeping straight away!
+An app intro will guide users through the important steps for the first use, enabling them to get started with their bookeeping straight away.

 ## Documentation
-Our documentation such as RAD and SDD is found in DOCs folder, meeting protocols is to be found in MEETINGs folder.
+Further, more detailed and techincal documentation can be read in the RAD and SDD documents, found in DOCs folder.
+Meeting protocols was a part of the course and can be found in MEETINGs folder.

 ## Built with
-Android Studios - IDE for Android applications <br />
+Android Studios - IDE for Android applications
 Gradle - Dependency Management

 ## Authors
-Kevin Brunström <br />
+Kevin Brunström
-Anne Keller <br />
+Anne Keller
-Joakim Mattsson <br />
+Joakim Mattsson
-Sanjin Slavnic <br />
+Sanjin Slavnic

 See list of all contributors here https://github.com/mattssonj/SKAJ-Corp/graphs/contributors